thiagoperes/IDMPhotoBrowser/README.markdown

 # IDMPhotoBrowser

-IDMPhotoBrowser is a new implementation of the [MWPhotoBrowser](https://github.com/mwaterfall/MWPhotoBrowser) library.
+IDMPhotoBrowser is a new implementation based on [MWPhotoBrowser](https://github.com/mwaterfall/MWPhotoBrowser).

-We've added both user experience and technical features to this release.
+We've added both user experience and technical features inspired by Facebook's and Tweetbot's photo browsers.

 ## New features:
 - Uses ARC